moostjs/moostjs/docs/moost/interceptors.md

 ## Global Interceptors

-Moost provides the capability to apply interceptors globally, which affects the execution of all controllers and event handlers in your application.
+Use Moost's `applyGlobalInterceptors` method to apply interceptors universally across all controllers and handlers in your application:
-To apply an interceptor globally, you can use the `applyGlobalInterceptors` method of a Moost instance.
-This method allows you to specify the interceptor function that will be applied to all the event handlers.

-Here's an example of how to apply a global interceptor:

 ```ts
 import { myInterceptorFn } from './path/to/interceptors';